-It was Sun Awareness Week earlier this month and in our medical newsletter for May we brought you information on how to look after your skin in the sun.
-If you missed the post, read it here…
+It was Sun Awareness Week earlier this month and therefore, we have brought you information on how to look after your skin in the sun.
+To read this post, read it here…

 But, what if you have already spent too much time in the sun?
 Is it too late to do anything about the sun damage your skin has suffered?